SITEWIDE Search Results: “Thought”

 This presentation titled, "When I was a Child I Thought as a Child" is based on horses Re'Lynn Hansen photographed through the years.
 Her memoir "To Some Women i have Known" is also a source of inspiration for this beautiful and peaceful imagery.

 "Children are part of our cities.
 If our cities aren't designed for children, then they're not meant for citizens.
 If they're not meant for citizens, they're not cities."

-In Child Friendly in the City from PechaKucha Night Edmonton Vol.25, Ian Smith speaks to a demographic whose voices often go unheard in urban decision-making: children.
-Though this talk, he challenges us to view our spaces through youthful eyes, while acknowledging that we all have a part to play in building child friendly cities.
+In "Child-Friendly in the City" from PechaKucha Night Edmonton Vol.25, Ian Smith speaks to a demographic whose voices often go unheard in urban decision-making: children.
+In Ian's presentation, he challenges us to view our spaces through the eyes of the younger generation while acknowledging that we all have a part to play in building child-friendly cities.

 5 Things We Want our 40 Year-Old Selves to Know